Masterminds/sprig/README.md

   For numbers, the value 0 will trigger the default.
 For booleans, false will trigger the default.
 For structs, the default is never returned (there is no clear empty condition).
 For everything else, nil value triggers a default.
+- empty: Returns true if the given value is the zero value for that type.
+Structs are always non-empty.

 ### OS: